JestenAuger/JestenAuger/README.md

   <li><a href="https://www.youtube.com/watch?v=cHI9iKC531M" target="_blank">Lost (Click to see gameplay)</a></li>

   <p>Lost was my first gaming project with a team of three people working together.
 It is a walking simulator and horror game.
 I and one of the other teammates worked on the visuals.
 The teammate worked on the maps mostly as did I, but I also worked on the post processing and the placement of the jumpscares and audio queues.</p>

+  <p>My role in making the game: I was the main game designer and worked on the jumpscares and movement of the game.</p>

   <li><a href="https://www.youtube.com/watch?v=3zzviHXsShw" target="_blank">Parallel (Click to see gameplay)</a></li>